Design, HCI & Entrepreneurship

-Sunflower Education: Empowering Young Musicians
+Sunflower: Empowering Young Musicians Through music education

 I co-founded Sunflower Education to reimagine how young people engage with music and with themselves.
 What began as a small class for middle schoolers in China has grown into a cross-cultural initiative serving students ages 7 to 18, including children with neurodiverse needs and those preparing for music conservatories.